yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

         // Omitted...
     }

 To ensure all the types are registered to `container`, we should add unit tests.
 Before adding the tests, delete  `SwinjectMVVMExampleTests.swift`, which is unnecessary, in `SwinjectMVVMExampleTests` group.
-Then add `AppDelegateSpec.swift` with the following content.
+Then add `AppDelegateSpec.swift` with the following content to the group.
 The tests use `.notTo(beNil())` to check the types can be resolved by `container`.

 **AppDelegateSpec.swift**